swiss-seismological-service/scrtdd/README.md

 Double-Difference event relocation both in Real-Time, one event at the time, and classic offline mode, where an earthquake catalog is relocated as a whole.

-rtDD contains a C++ library for double-difference inversion which doesn't depend on SeisComP and can be used in other systems.
-See for example [pyrtdd](https://github.com/swiss-seismological-service/pyrtdd).

-rtDD acknowledges support from [Geothermica](http://www.geothermica.eu/)

 ## Documentation

 You can find the online documentation at https://docs.gempa.de/scrtdd/current/